PriorLabs/PriorLabs.github.io/docs/terms.md

 ## About Us

-We are PriorLabs, a team from the Machine Learning Lab at the University of Freiburg, committed to democratizing data science.
+We are Prior Labs GmbH, a startup committed to advancing data science.

 ## Specific Terms for Certain Services